marievibeke/Pre-clinical_IBD_project/README.txt

-Read me file for the project: An overview of the code.
+## Characterising the pre-clinical phase of inflammatory bowel disease

+This project folder contains code generated for the project "Characterising the pre-clinical phase of inflammatory bowel disease".

 The files are ordered by numbers.
 - 1: Code file to prepare helper datasets.
 These datasets are saved in the "temp" folder